Blog Home » Energy Efficiency » Reduce on-peak energy usage

 What does it mean to shift energy use?

 Everything plugged into an outlet in your home uses electricity.
-During certain hours of the weekday, the TOU and EZ-3 price plans have higher-cost hours, known as on-peak hours.
+During certain hours of the weekday, TOD price plans, like Conserve 6-9 p.m. and Save and Manage Demand 5-10 p.m. and Save, have higher-cost hours, known as on-peak hours.

 High-cost activities and appliances to avoid and help reduce energy during on-peak hours

 What activities and appliances use the most energy in our homes?
-It’s a great question, the answer to which can help you confidently save on a price plan.

 Every home has a few major energy-using appliances whose use should be significantly reduced or avoided during the higher-cost on-peak hours.
-Here are some money-saving shifts and changes we recommend making.
+Here are some money-saving shifts and changes we recommend making:

 1. Shift heating and cooling